whynotlol1/python-light-level-simulation/README.md

 # python-light-level-simulation
 oversimplified light level simulation.

-you can mowe the light spurce using arrow buttons and increase or decrease it's power with [+] or [-] buttons
+you can mowe the light source using arrow buttons and increase or decrease it's power with [+] or [-] buttons